peter-mouland/web-caddy/GULP-TASKS.md

 First make sure that the component is not in the bower repo by running `bower search my-component`.
 If the component exists, run `curl -X DELETE "https://bower.herokuapp.com/packages/PACKAGE?access_token=TOKEN"`.

 `gulp transferOwnership --oldUser=someone --newUser=someone-else`

+You can run this task before or after transferring the component repo to the new owner.